Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 Mellow 3D Discord:
 - jay_s_uk - teamgloomy

 I also watched a bunch of youtubers, for inspiration before buying and also to help me understand where things were a tiny bit unclear.
-As I don't have a complete list I wont include it but Voron-youtube, thanks!
+As I don't have a complete list I won't include it but Voron-youtube, thanks!

 Last but not least course **a huge thanks to the Voron team!**